TIBCOSoftware/TCSTK-GOlang/liveapps/readme.md

 > Note: the standard Live Apps Flogo Extension that comes with TIBCO Cloud Integration just allows to connect to the same Subscription Live Apps Applications.

 ## Install URL
-to install e.g. the JavaScript Activity use in the Flogo Extension Upload UI:
+to install e.g. the LiveApps Activities use in the Flogo Extension Upload UI:

 > github.com/TIBCOSoftware/TCSTK-GOlang/liveapps